mettw/CSTMWS/README.md

 This is *not* a general purpose port of CST's VBScript but is only intended for running studies on an existing CST MWS file.

-Please submit any extensions you make of this package for the benefit of all users.
+Please submit any extensions you make to this package for the benefit of all users.

 Matthew Parry.